Press Release 28 April 2016

 Alan Hopkirk comments,

-“The BTA is a sound source of information regarding Tinnitus which is why we are proud to be corporate sponsors, however there is a lot of misinformation out there which can be very damaging to someone experiencing tinnitus.
-I hope that by working together and offering support and information we can make a positive difference to people struggling with tinnitus in our local community and bolster our own tinnitus therapy services.”
+“The BTA is a sound source of information regarding Tinnitus which is why we are proud to be corporate sponsors, however there is a lot of misinformation out there which can be very damaging to someone experiencing tinnitus, I hope that by working together and offering support and information we can make a positive difference to people struggling with tinnitus in our local community.”

 If you would like to find out more, please contact us firstname.lastname@example.org or on 0141 226 2268.